openshift-evangelists/wordpress-quickstart/README.md

 ![Deployment Options](./screenshots/browse-catalog-wordpress.png)

-Of these options, select _WordPress (Standard Standalone)_.
-This option will create a typical standard installation for running WordPress where everything is self contained within the persistent volume.
+Of these options, select _WordPress (Classic / Standalone)_.
+This option will create an installation of WordPress where everything is self contained within the persistent volume.

 The configuration requires two persistent volumes be available.
 The default persistent volume type used for WordPress data will be _ReadWriteOnce_.
 This is the type of persistent volume which is normally available in OpenShift clusters hosted on cloud environments such as AWS, Google and Azure.
 This includes the hosted OpenShift Online service provided by Red Hat.